 Dads don’t babysit kids, they raise them

 Over the last few decades, fathers have become increasingly involved in their kids’ lives.
 That’s not just opinion, it’s a well-researched fact.
-More and more dads are taking on the role of stay-at-home-parent.
+More and more dads are taking on the role of stay-at-home parents.
 Those who do work outside the home dedicate their nights and weekends to making sure they get plenty of quality time with their children.
 Even dads who don’t live with their kids go for (and win) joint custody more often than just 30 years ago.
 So, yes, it’s safe to say that fathers are more active in their children’s lives than ever before.

 Yet, it’s still so common to hear the phrase “my partner helps me with the kids,” but have you ever thought about how unfair that statement is to everyone involved?
 No?
-Well, then, let me explain why, starting with how demeaning it is to dads.
+Well, then, let me explain why starting with how demeaning it is to dads.

 Dads aren’t just helping, they’re parenting

 Calling your children’s father a “babysitter” diminishes his extraordinary role in their lives.
 It makes him sound like hired help.
-He’s not a teenager that you pay to come play with your kids for a few hours while you run errands.
+He’s not a teenager that you pay to come to play with your kids for a few hours while you run errands.
 He’s a parent.

 Fathers are so aggravated about being called helpers that they even started an entire movement called, you guessed it, “Dads don’t babysit.”
 Al Watts of the National At Home Dad Network makes an excellent point, too.
-How would us moms feel if someone said referred to moms as “helpers” or “babysitters”?
+How would we moms feel if someone said referred to moms as “helpers” or “babysitters”?
 Go ahead, imagine it in your head, your husband’s friend saying, “Wow, she’s great for helping out with the kids!”
 So, yes, calling dad a helper absolutely demeans his place in his children’s life.